 Dr. Mary Jo Gilmer earned her PhD in nursing at the University of North Carolina-Chapel Hill.
 Prior to that, she worked as a Clinical Nurse Specialist in Pediatric Cardiovascular surgery and received a Commonwealth Fund Fellowship to pursue her MBA at Queens University.
 Dr. Gilmer has received numerous awards for her research and teaching expertise and has been a leader in several international health care projects in Belize, Uganda, China, Italy and Ecuador.
 Her focus is enhancing care of children with life-threatening conditions through establishment of a core palliative care service at Vanderbilt Children's Hospital.
-Currently she is Director of the Pediatric Palliative Care Research Team.
+Currently she is Co-Director of the Pediatric Palliative Care Research Team.
 Research interests include parent-sibling bereavement, parent-child communication, and interventions to reduce suffering in children with cancer.

 Dr. Gilmer's newest pioneering project has the potential of not only advancing knowledge in both the pediatric oncology and animal-assisted therapy (AAI) fields through rigorous and groundbreaking research, but, more importantly, greatly improving childhood cancer treatment by lending credibility to an adjunctive treatment modality aimed at providing meaningful comfort of a therapy dog.